Updated on 2026-06-16 GMT+08:00

 • Unified management: The allocation and reclamation of resources of different specifications are streamlined, facilitating multi-tenant management.

-The Ascend NPU hardware provides core computing resources, including AI cores, AI CPUs, and memory.
-Leveraging virtualization technologies, CCE can flexibly divide physical NPUs into multiple vNPUs based on your needs.
-Each vNPU contains a specific number of AI cores, AI CPUs, and memory.
-For example, if one container requests four AI cores and another requests two AI cores, CCE will allocate two vNPUs to meet these requests.
+The Ascend NPU hardware provides core computing resources, including AI Cores, AI CPUs, and memory.
+Leveraging compute allocation, CCE can flexibly divide physical NPUs into multiple vNPUs based on your needs.
+Each vNPU contains resources such as a specific number of AI Cores and AI CPUs, and a specific amount of memory.
+For example, if one container requests four AI Cores and another requests two AI Cores, CCE will allocate two vNPUs to meet these requests.
 For details, see Figure 1.

 Figure 1 vNPU use case